HiSPARC/firmware/_sources/messages.txt

 data sent from the electronics to the PC.
 To put the electronics in writing mode also, the least significant bit of Spare bytes has to be set.
 Thus the first command for LabView to send must be 99 35 00 00 00 01 66.
-After this, the statusword can be asked by applying a get control parameter list command (99 55 66).
-The statusword can be found in the 32th byte returned data.
-There can be checked if the module is a master (least significant bit - b0 = '1') or a slave (b0 = '0').
-When a slave module is attached to a master, then b1 = '1' in the statusword of the master.
+After this, the status byte can be retrieved by applying a get control parameter list command (99 55 66).
+The status byte will be the 32th byte in the returned data, i.e. identifier 34.
+This can be used to check if the module is a master (least significant bit - b0 = '1') or a slave (b0 = '0').
+When a slave module is attached to a master, then b1 = '1' in the status byte of the master.
 After switching the electronics on or after a soft reset, the module does not send one second messages.
-To put this on, bit 1 of Spare bytes has to be set also by sending 99 35 00 00 00 03 66.
+To activate this, bit 1 of Spare bytes has to be set also by sending 99 35 00 00 00 03 66.
 Now, the electronics is fully up and running.

 Features